Quick Answer

 If a vendor cannot show both duplicate prevention and usable reconciliation exports for PO-to-invoice events, do not enable broad auto-convert.
 These are minimum gates, not the full buying decision.

-If you want a deeper dive, read Self-Billing Invoices: How Platforms Can Auto-Generate Invoices on Behalf of Contractors.
+For a different auto-generated invoice model, see Self-Billing Invoices: How Platforms Can Auto-Generate Invoices on Behalf of Contractors.

 If you want a quick next step, try the free invoice generator.

-If you need a confirmed PO-to-invoice path you can hand to operators now, Tradeshift is the clearest option in this evidence set.
+If you need a confirmed PO-to-invoice path you can hand to operators now, Tradeshift is the clearest option available.
 It documents a real workflow, not just a definition, including partial invoicing and what to do when an order change exists.

 Tradeshift documents PO flip as converting a purchase order into an invoice in-platform, with invoice fields auto-populated from PO data.
 The operator path is explicit: open Document Manager from the sidebar, select a PO in Received status, then click Create invoice.